 The authorization server MUST authenticate the client whenever possible.
 If the authorization server cannot authenticate the client due to the client's nature, the authorization server MUST require the registration of any redirection URI used for receiving authorization responses, and SHOULD utilize other means to protect resource owners from such malicious clients.
-For example, engaging the resource owner to assist in identifying the client and its origin.
+For example, the authorization server can engage the resource owner to assist in identifying the client and its origin.